lfn3/personal-site/content/post/where-the-gc-fears-to-tread.md

 that'll cause it to memory profile dump every 30 mB, allocation sample every 128 kB.
 (The configuration options are in log base 2)

-# TODO: check on these commands
+Since Nick's a real good guy, `jemalloc` is used [by default](https://github.com/Palmr/java-off-heap-leak-example/blob/01d2ade1bcea58ee69c124266a0fd3aa5a4f9346/build.gradle#L43), and there's a script that'll automagically produce a pretty chart in the bin directory.

-You should end up with some files kicking around - something like `jeprof.19678.0.f.heap`.
+If you're doing it the hard way, you should end up with some files kicking around - something like `jeprof.19678.0.f.heap`.
 That can be fed into `jeprof` to get some pretty pictures using `jeprof --show_bytes --pdf jeprof.19678.0.f.heap > w.pdf`, which should emit something
 like:

 ![jemalloc graph output](/img/posts/where-the-gc-fears-to-tread/jemalloc-output.png)

+You can also go via `dot`, there's an example of that in [Nick's script](https://github.com/Palmr/java-off-heap-leak-example/blob/master/src/main/scripts/jeprof_diagrams.sh)

 Which does seem to contain something rather like a smoking gun... and indeed, if we look for that we find: